Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-A lot were unaware of the food manufacturing plant in the community, they were challenged by the way they waste food themselves too.
+Lack of composting areas in home gardens

 Helpful Report

 What are three words that describe the activities in this kit?
-Thoughtful, creative, interesting
+Engaging, fun, interesting

 How effective was the resource in fostering critical thinking about food waste issues?